HaxeFlixel/flixel-docs/documentation/00_getting_started/05-visual-studio-code.html.md

 flixel create -ide vscode
 ```

 Alternatively, you can copy the IDE config files to already existing projects.
-Run this command to add a `.vscode` folder to the current working directory:
+Run this command to add a `.vscode` folder to the current working directory (needs to be a project folder and contain a `Project.xml`):

 ```
 flixel configure . -ide vscode